 This interview is not about Sean Johnson as Enterpreneur but way more about the man behind that name.
 The only question about your professional choices is Why JP Walker entered the Stepchild team?
 I was supposed to see him in a bold brand such as a new ski company spinout.

 The thing with JP is that he is a real snowboarder through and through.
 He wanted to be a part of something real because it reflects who he is as a person too.
 I have tons of respect for JP not only as a rider but as a person.
 He wanted to have a say in the direction of a company and helps with the business decisions as well.
 He is a rider who made a difference in snowboarding and goes on doing it to this day.
 Snowboarding to JP isn’t just getting a paycheck.
 We wanted JP to ride for us and he was down for the cause.
 JP has always been into progression and farawaymac.com together JP and StepChild make a great combination.
 He aint no sell out bitch!
 He doesn’t support right guard deodorant or ball park franks.

-Another professional question: how do you choose a new rider?
+Another professional question: how do only for you you choose a new rider?
 ‘Cause all the Stepchild riders have a strong personality beside being heavy skilled…

 It started out where I would just choose the riders but now it’s more of a team effort.
 The one quality a rider has to have is “passion before paycheck”.
 It’s obvious when a kid is just stoked on riding.
 Every stepchild rider would ride no less if they weren’t getting paid.
 They have to love it.

 When Sean Johnson is not working at new Stepchild design, or editing and filming with the team, what does he love doing?
 How does he spend his spare time?

 I try and ride in the winter whenever I can and when there is powder.
 In the summer I still skateboard quite a bit and do some fishing.
 I’ve been trying to spend some more time with family and friends lately as I have been so busy the last few years with StepChild.